Summary: A Treatise of Human Nature (page 8)

 3.

-In reality, man acts no differently.
-The same processes guide him in his inferences.
-The traditional distinction between human reason and animal instinct thus disappears:
+In reality, man behaves no differently.
+The same processes guide his inferences.
+The traditional distinction between human reason and animal instinct thus dissolves:

-Reason is nothing but a wondeful and unintelligible instinct in our souls, which carries us along a certain train of ideas, and endows them with particular qualities 4.
+Reason is nothing but a wonderful and unintelligible instinct in our souls, which carries us along a certain train of ideas, and endows them with particular qualities 4.

-Hume thus criticises the ontological dignity traditionally accorded to reason.
-Man is not external to and superior to nature.
+Hume thus challenges the ontological dignity traditionally accorded to reason.
+Man is not external to nature, nor superior to it.
 He is an integral part of nature, because his mind is guided by that natural process which is habit:

 Nature may certainly produce whatever can arise from habit: Nay, habit is nothing but one of the principles of nature, and derives all its force from that origin